Arabella (given name): Origin and history

 Another theory suggests that the name Arabella, like the name Annabel, is a Scottish development of Amabel, whose ultimate root is the Latin amabilis (lovable), with the name passing to Great Britain via France.

-The first high-profile English bearer of the name was royal claimant Arabella Stuart (1575-1615), also referred to as Arbella, a great-granddaughter of Margaret Tudor.
+The first high-profile English bearer of the name was royal claimant Arabella Stuart (1575–1615), also referred to as Arbella, a great-granddaughter of Margaret Tudor.
 The name Arabella remained rare in England until the Restoration ushered in a fashion for ornate names.

 Arabella Fermor (1696–1737) was a celebrated London beauty, whose highest profile evocation was as the heroine of Alexander Pope's 1712 poem The Rape of the Lock, under the name "Belinda".
 Pope introduced the 1717 edition of this poem with a dedication of "To Mrs Arabella Fermor".

 Arabella remained fairly popular in Georgian and Victorian Britain.
 It began to decline in use in the late 1800s, and reached a nadir in the 1940s, when there were only 15 recorded births with that name.
-The name has seen a steady resurgence since the 1990s, reaching #95 in England and Wales in 2015.
+The name has seen a steady resurgence since the 1990s, reaching No. 95 in England and Wales in 2015.

 Despite the potential for being valued as a "heritage name", as it was the name of the flagship of the Winthrop Fleet (see Arbella), Arabella was not as popular in the United States.
 A rare high-profile American bearer of the name was Arabella Mansfield (née Babb) (1846–1911), the first female to pass a United States bar examination: Mansfield's birth name was Belle Aurelia Babb, but she began using Arabella as her first name in her first year of law school in 1862.